Other Mammal List in Jim Corbett National Park

-The Leopard (Panthera pardus) is the other large cat found in Corbett.
-Compared to the tiger leopards are smaller, more graceful and have a long agile body that has rosettes instead of stripes.
-It also has the ability to limb trees.
-Leopards are quite versatile, adaptable to a variety of terrains as well as to a broad range of prey that includes everything from insects and rodents up to large ungulates.
+The Leopard (Panthera pardus) is other large cat found in Jim Corbett National Park.
+Compared to tiger, leopards are smaller in size, more graceful and have long agile body that has rosettes instead of stripes.
+Leopard also has ability to climb trees.
+Leopards are quite versatile, adaptable to variety of terrains as well as to broad range of prey that includes everything from insects and rodents up to large ungulates.
 Leopards mostly hunt during twilight hours and at night.
 They also ambush their prey by jumping down from trees.

-There are two species of primates found in Corbett.
-The Rhesus Macaque (Macaca mulatta) is the commonest monkey of the Indian subcontinent.
-It lives in a wide range of habitats – from plains to the Himalayas at elevations up to 3000 m – and is quite adaptable to humans.
+There are two species of primates found in Jim Corbett National Park.
+The Rhesus Macaque (Macaca mulatta) is commonest monkey of Indian subcontinent.
+It lives in wide range of habitats from plains to Himalayas at elevations up to 3000 m and is quite adaptable to humans.
 Its body is earthy brown in colour and buttocks are reddish.
-The Rhesus is quite a lively and vocal animal.
-It lives in large troupes of up to two hundred individuals.
+The Rhesus are quite lively and vocal animal and lives in large troupes of up to two hundred individuals.
 Large dominant males (called alpha males) lead these groups.
-It is omnivorous, and often eats roots, herbs, fruits, insects, crops, and small animals.
+They are omnivorous and often eats roots, herbs, fruits, insects, crops, and small animals.

-Hanuman or Common Langur (Semnopithecus entellus) has an unmistakable appearance - a light body, dark face and a very long tail.
-It is considered to be sacred in many parts of India and is found in many environments, from desert edge to forests.
+Hanuman or Common Langur (Semnopithecus entellus) has an unmistakable appearance in jim corbett national park - has light body, dark face and very long tail.
+It is considered to be sacred in many parts of India and is found in many environments from desert edge to himalayan forests.

-Corbett is one of the few places in India where three species of otter are found existing together.
-Otters are an important component in the ecology of the Park, especially the Ramganga and its tributaries.
-Otters are indicators of a healthy river ecosystem.
-These small carnivores are a part the aquatic food chain and live mostly along riverbanks, spending a lot of their time in water.
+Jim Corbett National Park is one of few places in India where three species of otters are found existing together.
+Otters are an important component in ecology of Jim Corbett National Park, especially Ramganga and its tributaries.
+Otters are indicators of healthy river ecosystem.
+These small carnivores are part of aquatic food chain and live mostly along riverbanks, spending lot of their time in water.
 They make dens among rocks and boulders along perennial streams and rivers.

-The species of otters occurring in Jim Corbett National Park are Eurasian or Common otter (Lutra lutra monticola), Smooth-coated otter (Lutra perspicillata) and Small-clawed otter (Aonyx cinerea).
-Fish forms the majority of the otters’ diet, except in case of Small-clawed otter, which primarily feeds on insects and other invertebrates.
+The species of otters found in Jim Corbett National Park are Eurasian or Common otter (Lutra lutra monticola), Smooth-coated Otter (Lutra perspicillata) and Small-clawed Otter (Aonyx cinerea).
+Fish forms majority of Otters’ diet, except in case of Small-clawed otter, which primarily feeds on insects and other invertebrates.

 Otters face threat of elimination of habitat due to construction of dams, intensive fishing, quarrying in rivers for stone and gravel and land use changes for agriculture or prawn cultivation.
-Poaching in the hilly regions of India for otter skins is also a threat.
+Poaching in hilly regions of India for Otter skins is also a threat.